crossplane/crossplane/design/design-doc-template-stacks-experience.md

 The `stack.yaml` should be in the build root of the repository.
 For most single-stack repositories, this means the root of the repository.

-For some realistic samples, see the [helm engine example][helm-engine-example] or the [quick start example][quick-start-example] in the template stack experience repository.
+For a realistic sample for a complete user scenario, see the [quick start example][quick-start-example] in the template stack experience repository.

 ### Specifying default values